vickygr89/news-documentation/Documentation/Misc/DocumentationBestPractice/Examples/Index.rst

 .. warning::

 	These notes draw your attention to things that can interrupt your service or website if not done correctly.
 Some actions can be difficult to undo.

-..

-   Remember to always say "please" when asking your software to do something.

-.. _configuration-typoscript:

-When detailing data types or standard TypoScript features, don't hesitate to cross-link to the TypoScript Reference as shown below.
-See the :file:`Settings.yml` file for the declaration of cross-linking keys.

 Properties